 employment through contractors and its use of local suppliers provide an income for thousands of

 Our commitment to employing local people includes providing training opportunities that enable community members to meet the Venture's competency requirements.

-Neither Merafe nore the Venture tolerates any form of discrimination and our policies clearly state that we do not tolerate any form of discrimination and that all our employees and stakeholders are to be treated with dignity and in a manner that is culturally appropriate, irrespective of gender, background or race.
+Neither Merafe nor the Venture tolerate any form of discrimination and our policies clearly state that we do not tolerate any form of discrimination, and that all our employees and stakeholders are to be treated with dignity and in a manner that is culturally appropriate, irrespective of gender, background or race.

 The Merafe Code of Ethics governs the way we do business and the way our directors and employees engage with our stakeholders.
 The Code, which is binding on our directors, employees and contractors, provides guidelines for behaviour which is above reproach.